-A night of live music in collaboration with The List – Scottish Album of the Year (SAY) award winner Anna Meredith, dance/electro duo Bossy Love (who rocked the programme launch party), alt-pop duo Bdy_Prts and Marnie (of Ladytron) and FOUND.
+A night of live music in collaboration with The List – Scottish Album of the Year (SAY) award winner Anna Meredith, alt-pop duo Bdy_Prts, Marnie (of Ladytron) and FOUND.
 Then a late-night programme with the awesome Rival Consoles and DJs taking us through til late.
 (Please note that Bossy Love have had to pull out)

 The night’s theatre will be provided by Charlotte Hastings presenting Heroines, which explores expectations of gender, theatrical archetypes and empowered female voices through physicality, movement and text.
 The Mash Collective will gather an ensemble of emerging physical theatre performers to create a unique spectacle that pops up in different areas of the festival.

 INTERROBANG?! will perform Ghosts of the Citadel, a contemporary and Leith-set retelling of Gaston Leroux’s 1910 novel, Le Fantôme de l’Opéra, as part of an interactive night of storytelling and music.

 KinoKlub, Edinburgh’s surrealist pop-up cinema collective, will also be showcasing some of the best in surreal and experimental film.

 The second night at Hidden Door, and we’ve got another night of live music in collaboration with The List with Scottish indie legends Idlewild, melodic duo Manuela, indie-pop from Hamish Hawk and alt-rock trio Dama Scout.